sveltejs/kit/documentation/docs/60-appendix/11-v2-migration-guide.md

 TODO explain

+## Server fetches are not trackable anymore

+Previously it was possible to track URLs from `fetch`es on the server in order to rerun load functions.
+This poses a possible security risk (private URLs leaking), and as such it was behind the `dangerZone.trackServerFetches` setting, which is now removed.

 ## Updated dependency requirements

 SvelteKit requires Node `18.13` or higher, Vite `^5.0`, vite-plugin-svelte `^3.0`, TypeScript `^5.0` and Svelte version 4 or higher. `svelte-migrate` will do the `package.json` bumps for you.